Arize-ai/client_python/README.md

 )
 ```

-The response is an object of type `DatasetExampleDeleteResponse`.
+The response is an object of type `DeleteDatasetExamplesResponse`.
 Use `completed` to check whether the operation finished (retry the full request if `False`), `deleted_example_ids` for the IDs confirmed deleted, and `not_deleted_example_ids` for requested IDs that were not deleted (not found in the selected version, or not completed).

 ```python
 # Whether the operation finished and no retry is needed